Debunking a UFO "Documentary":

 Stevens was also found guilty of kiddie diddling just a few years after giving the interview for the movie, and spent most of the '80s behind bars.
 (AZ Department of Corrections Inmate ID 047475.)
 Now, that detail doesn't have anything to do with his work with UFOs (I hope), but it does further degrade his credibility.
 What's worse, there is a translation of some kind of correspondence between him and Billy Meier and the text is just dripping with the exact kind of victim posturing that sex offenders often engage in.

 So is anything Stevens tells us even real, or might he have fabricated all of it whole cloth?
 If these sightings really did happen, but the military wanted to keep them secret, why didn't they go after him in 1979 when he interviewed for the movie?
 Why didn't they court martial him or something?
 If you believe the conspiracy theorists, the government locked Stevens up on bogus molestation charges for revealing the truth about UFOs.
 But why do that when they could have just prosecuted him honestly?
 How do you get a jury to convict a defendant of sex crimes unless there's good evidence?
 Why fabricate evidence when you can just court martial?
 Stevens himself said that any current or former service member who reveals secrets is subject to legal retribution and forfeiture of all future payments they may be entitled to, so there are few veterans willing to say anything.
 Why would he himself even speak out when that much is at stake?
+Maybe he knew his days of freedom were numbered.

 More to follow, so check back at a later date...